-The Buffalo Olmsted Parks Conservancy has announced the lead artist of a mural project at McKinley High School as a part of the Jesse Kregel Pathway Improvement Project.
+The Buffalo Olmsted Parks Conservancy has announced the lead artist of a mural project at McKinley High School as a part of the Jesse Kregal Pathway Improvement Project.

 The committee has selected Augustina Droze of Los Angeles, California to lead the project after a true national search.
 Ms. Droze was selected based on her extensive national experience in mural painting, presentation, and proposal.